Eniere/idhud/README.md

 ![banner](improved_default_hud_banner.png)

 This is not a custom HUD in its usual meaning, but instead it focuses on adding some fixes for the standard Team Fortress 2 UI.
-See the (Features)[#features] section for more information.
+See the [Features](#features) section for more information.

 Our mission is to keep the default look of the Team Fortress 2 HUD while only adding what we consider to be missing that is present in many popular HUDs.

-See the (FAQ)[#frequently-asked-questions-faq] for some possible questions you may have.
+See the [FAQ](#frequently-asked-questions-faq) for some possible questions you may have.

-*Eniere (original creator):*
-> Many thanks to all the contributors: @Tiagoquix, @FlaminSarge, @Wormsweat.
->
-> Special thanks to @Tiagoquix.
-Since I can no longer actively develop and update IDHUD, his productive help is extremely important.

 Gallery (outdated, for now): https://web.archive.org/web/20230516150753/https://imgur.com/a/l9qai